pauldambra/pauldambra.github.io/_posts/2018-02-03-serverless-part-one.md

 Ok, never say never, the chance of introducing a defect at the system level exists but is far, far lower than in a change that directly affects the already deployed application's code.

 ## Serverless

+Serverless continues this journey.
+[It obviously doesn't mean there aren't _any_ servers.](https://twitter.com/search?q=serverless%20AND%20%22no%20servers%22&src=typd) But it does mean that you hardly have to care there are servers.

 Before I started this I was conflating "Serverless" with "Functions-as-a-service" (FaaS).